tadhgmister/tadhgmister.github.io/readme.md

 <!-- - Building webapps with NodeJS and Typescript
 - HTML and CSS, have integrated Typescript, React, and Redux together and am familiar with nodeJS package management. -->
 - Inquisitive: naturally asks well formulated clarifying questions, ensures correct details of task before starting task, seek out solutions and test theories
-- Quick learner who once helped a friend write [Processing Java](https://processing.org/) code and had success editing and correcting their code for 2 hours before disclosing I had never used Processing before that session.
+- Quick learner who once helped a friend write [Processing Java](https://processing.org/) code and had success editing and correcting their code for 2 hours before disclosing I had never used Processing before that session
 - Use Linux as primary operating system and am comfortable using terminal for editing code, looking up documentation, compiling code, etc.
 <!-- - Will put in the extra effort to reduce headaches down the road.
 Particularly in documenting work  -->